Master of Science in Criminal Justice

 Specializations in Criminal Justice

-Delve into other areas of criminal justice with a specialization added to your Criminal Justice Master’s program.
+Delve into other areas with a specialization added to your degree in criminal justice.
+Each specialization is designed to provide you with exposure to that particular field and nuance of the criminal justice discipline.
+These specializations can provide you with the valuable information needed to expand your knowledge.
 A specialization consists of three (3), three (3) credit courses.
 Choose from the following specializations:

 Cybercrime & Technology